elizabethyoo/fetch_problem/README.md

 # To call
 This application takes in a JSON POST request specifying the four corner coordinates ("corners") and number of rows and columns ("dims").
+For example:

 ```
 $ curl --header "Content-Type: application/json" \